Countdown to North West Regional Construction Awards

-In the first of our series building up to this year's North West Regional Construction Awards at the end of May we look back at a winner from 2009 to see what made this project stand out.
+Continuing our series in the run-up to this year's North West Regional Construction Awards at the end of May we look at another winner from the 2009 ceremony.

 The North West Regional Construction Awards 2010, organised by the Centre for Construction Innovation, takes place on 27 May at Southport Theatre and Convention Centre.